zccz14/the-actions/README.md

 The core mechanisms are the same except `the-actions` is not fully FSA-compliant.
 In fact, `the-actions` loaded `meta` and `error` off to be simple.

-By the way, it's a amazing coincidence that `typescript-fsa` and `the-actions` takes the same word "match" to name the type predicate.
+By the way, it's a amazing coincidence that `typescript-fsa` and `the-actions` took the same word "match" to name the type predicate.

 Another difference is that `the-actions` doesn't treat the "Async Action Creators" as first-class concept.
 In `the-actions`, "Async Action Creators" is a sample of "Action Creator Group", which is a composition of action creators.